AlfredFelumb/Campus-Care-DTU/README.md

 The following Photo Tasks are intended to provide a thematic for the pictures you take using the app:

 ### Social Life
 With this task, we want you to take pictures of the places around Lyngby Campus you go to be social, connect or just hang out.
-This could be your favorite friday bar, cafe, or just a place you like to hang out when the weather is nice.
+This could be your favorite Friday bar, cafe, or just a place you like to hang out when the weather is nice.

 ### Study Life
 With this task, we want you to take pictures of the places you go around campus to study.
 This could simply be your favorite lecture hall, the place you go to do group work, or somewhere you like to sit when reading or doing project work.